V-Sekai/manuals/decisions/20230522-JOKE-fictional-blood-combat.md

-# Defeating your fictional enemies in their blood
+# Rejected: Defeating your fictional enemies in their blood

 Propose a solution to enhance realism in enemy defeat simulations.